‘The Young And The Restless’ Mishael Morgan On Hilary, Devon and GC Buzz

-The Young and The Restless fans have a love hate relationship with Hilary Curtis, the misunderstood over-the-top vixen of the CBS soap opera.
-Soap Opera Digest recently had an interview with Mishael Morgan and got the inside scoop about the life and times of Hilary now that her career is on the uptake with her taking over GC Buzz.
+The Young and The Restless fans have a love-hate relationship with Hilary Curtis, the misunderstood over-the-top vixen of the CBS soap opera.
+Soap Opera Digest recently had an interview with Mishael Morgan and got the inside scoop on the life and times of Hilary now that her career is on the uptake with her taking over GC Buzz.
 Mishael recently tweeted that Hilary has rebranded GC Buzz.

 Hilary wasted no time in "rebranding" GC Buzz! #YR pic.twitter.com/6zXMwchr4u